sagb/alttab/INSTALL.md

     apt install alttab
     ```

-    Also, unofficial backports are available.
+    Also, unofficial deb packages for snapshots and backports are available.
     Follow setup instructions [there](https://odd.systems/debian/).
     Pin their repository to low priority to prefer official packages in the future.